 Accounts Payable and Trade Payables are synonyms in ordinary parlance.
 However, there’s a difference between those two accounts.

-Trade Payable is the amount owed to the creditors in relation to the supplies or materials, or services received.
-Accounts payable includes the trade payable amount and the amount incurred for all the indirect expenses as mentioned above.
+Trade Payable is the amount owed to the creditors for the supplies, materials, or services received.
+Accounts payable include the trade payable amount and the amount incurred for all the indirect expenses mentioned above.
 Therefore, Accounts Payable is a broad term that includes trade payable.

 How about an example?

 For instance, assume “Hero” is a company that prepares and sells various bakery items.
-XYZ purchases all the raw material from “Zero” Company.
-This liability is trade payable
+XYZ purchases all the raw materials from the “Zero” Company.
+This liability is a trade payable.

 Hero company operates its business in rental premises.
 It also has contracts with Security and housekeeping companies.
 Here, the liability is accounts payable.

-Trade payables are liabilities directly relating to business operations such as purchases of goods or services availed to carry out the main objects of the business.
-The non trade payables indirectly relates to business operations.
-So, the liabilities such as maintenance expense, interest payables for borrowings falls into the non trade payables.
+Trade payables are liabilities directly relating to business operations, such as purchases of goods or services used to carry out the main objects of the business.
+Non-trade payables indirectly relate to business operations.
+So, liabilities such as maintenance expenses and interest payables for borrowings fall into the non-trade payables.

-Credit period for trade payables is in between 30-60 days in general.
-However, the number isn’t that specific for non trade payables.
-It could not be defined for non trade payables.
-If those are relating to running business expense, then those needs to be settled within a month.
+The credit period for trade payables is generally between 30 and 60 days.
+However, the number isn’t that specific for non-trade payables.
+It could not be defined for non-trade payables.
+If they relate to operational business expenses, then they need to be settled within a month.

-If those are relating to some capex, then the credit period can be even more than a year.
-That’s because the value of amount involved is very huge that it could not be paid back in short period of a year.
+If those relate to some capex, then the credit period can be even more than a year.
+That’s because the value of the amount involved is so immense that it could not be paid back in a short period of a year.

 Conclusion:

-Trade Payable is a liability relating to the activities for which the entity is solely existing.
-ABC Textiles main business is dealing in the textiles.
+Trade Payable is a liability relating to the activities for which the entity solely exists.
+ABC Textiles’ main business deals with textiles.
 Buying and selling textiles is the reason for floating a business.
-Such payments are relating to trading of business.
-Non Trade payable is quite opposite of the trade payables.
-These also support the business but not directly.
-Hope this article helps in understanding this concept better.
+Such payments relate to the trading of the company.
+Non-trade payables are quite the opposite of trade payables.
+These also support the business, but not directly.
+I hope this article helps you understand this concept better.